dinesh-hu/SFE_class_2016/README.md

 - mat: Maturity
 - dt: Time period between steps.

-Output : A plot of two simulated stocks with buy and sell times within the stop-loss hedging strategy and two tables of the corresponding hedging costs.
+Output : 'A plot of two simulated stocks with buy and sell times within the stop-loss hedging strategy and two tables of the corresponding hedging costs.'

 ```